Fast convergence of a Federated Expectation-Maximization Algorithm: Experiments

 We begin by examining the effect of the number of data points $n$ that each client holds on the convergence rate in Figures \ref{fig:exp_with_small_n} and \ref{fig:exp_with_large_n}.
 Figure~\ref{fig:exp_with_small_n} shows how the EM algorithm behaves when $m$ grows at least polynomially in $n$, while Figure \ref{fig:exp_with_large_n} shows the behavior when $m$ is independent of $n$.
 In both cases, the algorithm converges to the ground truth after a near-constant number of iterations.
 The key takeaway is that the EM algorithm performs well in both cross-silo (small $m$, large $n$, e.g., few companies with lots of data), and cross-device FL (small $n$, large $n$ e.g., millions of mobile devices with few data points).

 Figure \ref{fig:exp_with_K} shows the effect of number of clusters $K$ on the convergence rate.
-We notice here that when the number of components in the mixture model increases, the algorithm generally requires more iterations to converge.
-Notably, the growth in the number of iterations is not even polynomial with respect to the number of clusters, which is an important consideration for the scalability of the algorithm.
+We notice here that when the number of components in the mixture model increases, the algorithm generally requires more iterations to converge however the growth in the number of iterations is not even polynomial with respect to the number of clusters, which is an important consideration for the scalability of the algorithm.
 This observation aligns with our theoretical findings (see Appendix~\ref{proof:empirical_thm} for details).

 Figure \ref{fig:exp_with_d} shows the effect of dimensionality $d$ on the convergence rate.
 We see that the average maximum error increases with $d$ over $m$.
-Furthermore, we observe that higher dimensionality impacts the number of iterations required for convergence.
-The high-dimensional properties of EM remains an open question, even in the centralized setting.
+Furthermore, we observe that higher dimensionality increases the number of iterations required for convergence generally.
+However, it is unclear from the simulations and the theory as to whether the dependecny observed is optimal in any sense.
+The high-dimensional properties (i.e., when $ d \propto n$) of EM remains an open question, even in the centralized setting.

 Figure \ref{fig:exp_with_SNR} shows the effect of SNR on the convergence rate.
 As the SNR increases, the algorithm appear to converge faster with smaller Euclidean error.
-It is also worth noting Theorems \ref{theorem.1} and \ref{theorem.2} suggest that a lower bound of SNR for identifiability of the solution should be given by $\mathcal{O}(\sqrt{K})$ which in our simulations would correspond with $K=3$.
-In fact, Figure~\ref{fig:exp_with_SNR} shows that when the SNR is less than $\sqrt{3}$, the algorithm requires significantly more iterations to converge, with higher error.
-It remains unclear whether the bound on SNR is the tightest possible bound.
+It is also worth noting Theorems \ref{thm:pop_cons} and \ref{thm:emp_consistency} suggest that a lower bound of SNR for identifiability of the solution should be given by $\sqrt{K}$ which in our simulations for $K=3$, Figure~\ref{fig:exp_with_SNR} shows that when the SNR is less than $\sqrt{3}$, the algorithm requires significantly more iterations to converge.
+The error of the converged iterates also seems to depend on the SNR.
+It remains unclear whether the bound on SNR found in our theory is the tightest possible bound.

 Finally, Figure~\ref{fig:exp_with_max} shows the effect of the maximum separation $\Delta_{\max}$.
 Notably, a larger $\Delta_{\max}$ does not necessarily guarantee a faster convergence or uniformly lower error.
 In fact, in some of the simulations a smaller $\Delta_{\max}$ corresponds to smaller errors or fewer iterations.
 This aligns with the bounds derived in Section~\ref{sec:results} and challenges the commonly held belief in the literature that greater cluster separation always improves the convergence of iterative algorithms, even when the number of clusters is small.